watson/request-stats/README.md

 first argument, containing the following properties:

 - `ok`: `true` if the connection was closed correctly and `false` otherwise
-- `time`: The milliseconds it took to server the request
+- `time`: The milliseconds it took to serve the request
 - `req`:
   - `bytes`: Number of bytes sent by the client
   - `headers`: The headers sent by the client